State Library Services

 State Library Services is partnering with Girls Who Code to bring free computer science opportunities to elementary, middle and high school girls and boys across Minnesota.
 We would love for your school or library to host a club!

-We are pleased to make available our recently approved LSTA 2018-2022 Five-Year Plan.
-An overarching focus of the plan is to connect Minnesotans with information and resources through libraries, and we’re looking forward to working with libraries and other partners to achieve our goals.
+We are pleased to make available our approved LSTA 2018-2022 Five-Year Plan.
+An overarching focus of the plan is to connect Minnesotans with information and resources through libraries, and we’re working with libraries and other partners to achieve our goals.
 The plan identifies areas for competitive grant-making and statewide initiatives.
-Contact Jen Nelson if you’d like more information about the new plan.
+Contact Jen Nelson if you’d like more information about the plan.

 Revised Library Trustee Handbook Now Available